 - Alcoholic beverages

-- Items of a personal nature (an equipment list will be provided)
+- Items of a personal nature (see suggested packing list below)

-Available For Rent
+Available for Rent

 Please indicate on your guest registration form whether you want to rent a sleep kit or if you prefer to bring your own.